1741 eruption of Oshima–Ōshima and the Kampo tsunami

 The devastating eruption of Oshima–Ōshima began on 18 August 1741 and ended on 1 May the next year.
-Eleven days into the eruption, the Kampo tsunami (Japanese: 寛保津波, Hepburn: Kampo tsunami) with estimated maximum heights of over 90 m swept across neighboring islands in Japan and the Korean Peninsula.
+Eleven days into the eruption, the Kampo tsunami (Japanese: 寛保津波, Hepburn: Kampo tsunami) with estimated maximum heights of 60–90 m swept across neighboring islands in Japan and the Korean Peninsula.
 The eruption and its resulting tsunami killed at least 1,400 people.
 Damage was extreme along the coast of Japan, while in Korea, the tsunami damaged fishing boats.

 Background

 Japan is situated along a zone of convergence between at least four major and minor tectonic plates.
 The Philippine Sea plate dives beneath the Amurian Plate and Okinawa plate along the Nankai Trough and Ryukyu Trench in southern Japan.
 In northern Japan, the Pacific plate subducts beneath the Okhotsk microplate, part of the larger North American plate, along the Japan and Kuril trenches.
 The subduction process is related to the production of volcanoes in Japan as the downgoing oceanic slab undergoes dehydration at depths of roughly 90 to 100 km beneath the overriding plate.
 Water in the structure of hydrated minerals interact with the upper mantle, lowering its melting point.
 As the mantle begins to melt, its density decreases and rises through the upper crust, forming a volcanic vent.